-The transfer of personal data to third country3 or international organisation: Only if the applicant is applying to Turkey, Serbia or North Macedonia that is, to a country that is not part of the European Economic Area (EEA).
+The transfer of personal data to third country3 or international organisation: Only if the applicant is applying to Turkey, Serbia, North Macedonia, or the United Kingdom that is, to a country that is not part of the European Economic Area (EEA).
 In this case, data may be transferred exclusively with the express consent of the Eötvös Loránd University through a designated official form.